logo

 Radiology Technologist Schools and Careers in Vermont

-The following guide to radiologic technologist and technician schools in Vermont will provide you with factual information to help you decide where to attend school.
-The colleges and universities in Vermont offer a choice of degree programs for aspiring radiologic technologists and technicians.
+The following guide to radiologic technologist and technician schools in Vermont will provide you with information to help you decide where to attend school.
 Given the low number of programs in Vermont, you may be interested in rad tech programs in nearby states such as New Hampshire, Massachusetts, or New York.
 Online radiologic technologist programs also offer degrees and certificates that may be a suitable match for your learning style and scheduling needs.
 Read about the difference between radiology technologists and radiology technicians.
 Learn more about radiologic technologist schools in Vermont and career projections for radiologic techs in the state by continuing to read below, where you will find a table of rad tech programs, profiles of the programs in the state, and more.

 Quick Facts

-• There are 2 colleges and universities with radiologic technology degree programs in Vermont.1
+- There are 2 not-for-profit colleges and universities with radiologic technology degree programs in Vermont.1

 Table of Contents